-If our hypothesis is confirmed by this preliminary experiment, we will further delve into what characteristics of the pdpA 5’UTR are recognized by bs21-2.
-Using secondary structure prediction software, we have determined that the 23 nucleotides of the pdpA 5’UTR forms a simple stem-loop structure.
+If our hypothesis is confirmed by this preliminary experiment, we will further investigate what characteristics of the pdpA 5’UTR allow for increased translation by ribosomes containing bS21-2.
+Using secondary structure prediction software, we have determined that the 23 nucleotides of the pdpA 5’UTR may form a stem-loop.
 We will mutate nucleotides to disrupt this structure (i.e. change a G in position 20 to a T so that base-pairing cannot occur).
-Might it be useful to include a figure here showing this structure and alterations here?
 This alteration will be made in a new reporter vector, such that we can repeat the β-galactosidase assays.
-We expect that without the stem-loop, we will see no difference in β-galactosidase expression between cells with bS21-2 and those lacking it.
+We hypothesize that without the stem-loop, we will see no difference in β-galactosidase expression between cells with bS21-2 and those lacking it.
 Additionally, we can determine if this is sequence-specific or structure-specific, by making a complementary mutation (i.e. change the C in position 9 to an A to allow base-pairing to resume) to restore the stem-loop structure.
 If we see a return to the original results of the β-galactosidase assays, it will strongly suggest that the stem-loop structure is essential for the recognition of the 5’UTR by bS21-2.

 3.1.3.
-In-vitro translation assays
+In vitro translation assays

-In order to determine if other cell components are necessary to facilitate the interaction between bS21-2 and the pdpA mRNA, we will use the PURExpress® Δ Ribosome Kit from NEB, which contains tRNAs, initiation factors, elongation factors, and all other components necessary for translation.
-This kit lacks ribosomes, so we will be able to alternately run this experiment with ribosomes with bS21-2 and with those lacking.
+In order to determine if other F. tularensis-specific proteins are necessary to facilitate the interaction between bS21-2 and the pdpA mRNA, we will use the PURExpress® Δ Ribosome Kit from NEB, which contains tRNAs, initiation factors, elongation factors, and all other components necessary for translation.
+This kit lacks ribosomes, so we will be able to perform this experiment with ribosomes with and without bS21-2.
 First, we will isolate ribosomes using a protocol adapted from Moazed and Noller (1989).
-F. tularensis will be grown to mid-log in Mueller-Hinton Broth, shaking aerobically at 37˚C. The cells are pelleted at 4˚C, then washed twice with a buffer of 10 mM Hepes KOH pH 7.6, 10 mM MgCl2, and 50 mM NH4Cl (H10M10A50) and resuspended in the same buffer, along with 20 U DNase I. Cells are next lysed by passing through a French Press three times at approximately 800 psi.
-The lysate is spun in an ultracentrifuge for 15 minutes (4˚C, 80,000 x g on the rotor spec page it gave xg for different radiuses (top of tube, middle, and bottom)- this was based on middle – do you think that’s good?).
-Cell debris are discarded and the supernatant is layered on top of a sucrose cushion comprised of 10 mM Hepes KOH pH 7.6, 10 mM MgCl2, 500 mM NH4Cl, with 20% sucrose.
+F. tularensis will be grown to mid-log in Mueller-Hinton broth, shaking aerobically at 37˚C. The cells are pelleted at 4˚C, then washed twice with lysis buffer, consisting of of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, and 50 mM NH4Cl (H10M10A50), and resuspended in the same buffer with 20 U DNase I. Cells are next lysed by passing through a French Press three times at approximately 800 psi.
+The lysate is spun in an ultracentrifuge for 15 minutes (4˚C, 80,000 x g on the rotor spec page it gave xg for different radiuses (top of tube, middle, and bottom)- this was based on middle – do you think that’s good?) to remove cell debris.
+We will layer the on top of a sucrose cushion, comprised of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, 500 mM NH4Cl, with 20% sucrose.
 This is then spun again in the ultracentrifuge for 4 hours (4˚C, 146,000 x g).
-The pellet is washed twice with the H10M10A50 buffer, then resuspended in that same buffer.
-This is layered onto another sucrose cushion of 10 mM Hepes KOH pH 7.6, 10 mM MgCl2, 50 mM NH4Cl, with 40% sucrose and spun for 14 hours (4˚C, 146,000 x g).
-The pellet is then resuspended in H10M10A50 and aliquots are made.
+The pellet is washed twice and resuspended in the H10M10A50 lysis buffer.
+This is layered onto another sucrose cushion of 10 mM HEPES KOH pH 7.6, 10 mM MgCl2, 50 mM NH4Cl, with 40% sucrose and spun for 14 hours (4˚C, 146,000 x g).
+The purified ribosomes are resuspended in H10M10A50 and aliquots are made.